With some help from “Lora” (my psuedonym), we learn how the MLX has added custom, dymamic RSS feeds that directly match a search result.

 This busts the bubble even wide on what we can do with RSS since it goes way beyond simple “what is new” listed at site X, but what is new in “fill-in-my-criteria” making the results much more specific.

-The post "Making the RSS Feeds Even More Useful" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2003/04/making-the/) on April 19, 2003.
+The post "Making the RSS Feeds Even More Useful" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2003/04/making-the/) on April 19, 2003.